 The first target of Expedition 316 was the shallow portion of the megasplay fault system, just seaward of the break in slope marking the boundary between the inner and outer accretionary wedge (Fig. F2).
-The scientific objectives of drilling the shallow portion of the megasplay fault system are
+The scientific objectives of drilling the shallow portion of the megasplay fault system are as follows:

-- To clarify the character and behavior of the shallow portion of the megasplay: - Is the megasplay an active blind thrust or an inactive fault? - Is there evidence for past seismogenic slip, supporting contention that the megasplay is the primary candidate for the source of great earthquakes and tsunamis? - To clarify the slip and deformation mechanisms in the region above the (inferred) unstable seismogenic fault; - To clarify the relationship between fluid behavior, slip, and deformation along the megathrust; and
+- Clarify the character and behavior of the shallow portion of the megasplay: - Is the megasplay an active blind thrust or an inactive fault? - Is there evidence for past seismogenic slip, supporting contention that the megasplay is the primary candidate for the source of great earth-quakes and tsunamis? - Clarify the slip and deformation mechanisms in the region above the (inferred) unstable seismogenic fault.

-• To clarify the evolutionary development of the splay fault.
+- Clarify the relationship between fluid behavior, slip, and deformation along the megathrust. - Clarify the evolutionary development of the splay fault.